 When a waiver participant voluntarily chooses to no longer self-direct his/her personal care attendant services through the waiver, participation in this waiver as a whole will be terminated.
-The Division of Senior and Disability Services (DSDS) staff will advise the participant of the availability of agency-model personal care services, Aged and Disabled Waiver services (for individuals age 63 and above), Adult Day Care Waiver, and/or other community resources.
-If the participant chooses to utilize the agency-model services (State Plan or waiver), DSDS staff will provide a listing of eligible providers from which the participant selects their provider of choice.
-DSDS staff will then coordinate with the Waiver provider and the agency-model provider to ensure a smooth transition from Independent Living Waiver participant-directed waiver services to the state plan agency-model without loss of services during the transition period to assure participant health and welfare.
+DSDS field staff will advise the participant of the availability of agency-model personal care services, Aged and Disabled Waiver services (for individuals age 63 and above), Adult Day Care Waiver, and/or other community resources.
+If the participant chooses to utilize the agency-model services (state plan or waiver), DSDS staff will provide a listing of eligible providers from which the participant selects their provider of choice.
+DSDS staff will then coordinate with the Waiver provider and the agency-model provider to ensure a smooth transition from Independent Living participant-directed waiver services to the state plan agency-model without loss of services during the transition period to assure participant health and welfare.